cyberphone/doc/payments/spc-security-model.md

 - Most banks in Europe have already established fairly useful 3DS systems based on SMS or their mobile banking applications.
-- There are no DSes for account-to-account numbers since 3DS were not designed for that.
+- There are no DSes for account-to-account numbers since 3DS was not designed for that purpose.
-- Potentially brittle due to the complex server arrangement required.
+- Potentially brittle operation due to the complex server arrangement required.

 ### Step 3 - Merchant Calls ACS
 Issues: